lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Other or additional.
 "Would you like anything else with your lunch order?"

 empty
 : Containing nothing inside.
-"Please don't throw the empty bottle into the trash - recycle it!"
+"Please don’t throw the empty bottle into the trash - recycle it!"

 emptied
 : Poured out everything.
 "She emptied her pockets looking for the lost key."